Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 ## MKVToolNix

-You probably have at least three files now— that being the video, audio, and subtitles— and you need to combine all of them into a single file.
+You probably have at least three files now—that being the video, audio, and subtitles—and you need to combine all of them into a single file.
 This process is called muxing.

 MKVToolNix is used to mux all parts of the final output